 Network as Much as Possible

-Networking is a key way to get an interview when you are applying for a job and lack the required degree.
+Networking is a good way to get an interview when you are applying for a job and lack the required degree.
 When you apply, reach out to anyone you know at the company.
 Let them know you are applying for the job, and see if they are willing to write you a recommendation, or tell the hiring manager about you.
 In your cover letter, mention that you spoke to this person about the job.

 In your cover letter, avoid focusing on your lack of a degree.
 Sentences like, “I know I don’t have a bachelor’s degree, but…” only highlight your lack of a degree.
 Instead, focus on the skills that you do have, and explain how your job experiences make you a strong fit for the job.